Holydh/Holydh.github.io/_posts/2023-09-10-PhysicDrivenVRbulletHell.md

     <p>latest version : 20 000 physic entities driven by a custom movement system, recorded in editor.</p>
 </div>

-Additionally, this project provided a good opportunity to delve into <strong>VFX graph technology</strong>, facilitating the transition of allocated resources from the CPU to the GPU.
+Additionally, this provided a good opportunity to delve into <strong>VFX graph technology</strong>, facilitating the transition of allocated resources from the CPU to the GPU.
 Given the CPU-intensive nature of physics simulations, this shift empowered me <strong>to further scale the number of physical entities within the project.</strong>

 <div class="video-container">
     <video autoplay loop muted playsinline src="https://drive.google.com/uc?export=download&id=10JhhigZRaCxljMBYLUsvr77VpDpAcx5H" type="video/mp4" preload="auto"></video>